 Believe it or not, you can be charged with a DUI for being drunk while sleeping in the backseat of your car (which is not even running) when it’s parked on the front lawn of your own house.
 Strange, but true.

 There are other traffic offenses in the code that do not require being on a public road, mostly related to vehicle registration violations and possession of unassigned or incomplete title certification.

-When you’re been charged with a traffic violation, the prosecutor (who is the government attorney trying to punish you in court) may be either the State’s Attorney’s Office for that county or a local prosecutor.
+When you’ve been charged with a traffic violation, the prosecutor (who is the government attorney trying to punish you in court) may be either the State’s Attorney’s Office for that county or a local prosecutor.
 The State’s Attorney is usually the prosecutor and usually prosecutes all serious criminal and traffic cases, but not always.

-Some cities like Chicago have what is called “home rule,” which allows for the local governmental authority to prosecute such matters themselves with their own “local prosecuto" and with their own book of laws called “local ordinances” as an “ordinance violation.”
+Some cities like Chicago have what is called “home rule,” which allows for the local governmental authority to prosecute such matters themselves with their own “local prosecutor” and with their own book of laws called “local ordinances” as an “ordinance violation.”
 But it also gives them the option to charge you under provisions of the Illinois Vehicle Code.

 However, there are some limitations.
 For example, if a person has been arrested for what would be his third or subsequent DUI offense, before a local authority can charge it as a misdemeanor ordinance violation, they must obtain a release from the State’s Attorney’s Office.
-This is because a third or subsequent DUI under Illinois Vehicle Code provisions is a Class 2 felony or higher, punishable by imprisonment with mandatory periods of incarceration.
+This is because a third or subsequent DUI under Illinois Vehicle Code provisions maybe a Class 2 felony or higher, punishable by imprisonment with mandatory periods of incarceration.

 Among the various types of traffic violations that can be brought, there are petty offenses, misdemeanors, and felonies.

 Petty offenses are only punishable by a fine and no period of incarceration may be imposed.